globalw/ilp_schedule/README.rst

    python client.py

 When the client connects to the server the computations of the optimizer will be carried out on another thread.
-Commands you can enter for the client are
+Messages from the client are interpreted in server.py in the function
 ::

+   check_for_commands(sharedMem,data)

+please put your breakpoints there to interactively understand the formats and commands.